nblockchain/geewallet/CONTRIBUTING.md

 * Do not use `System.ParamArray` (for variable number of arguments) as it's easy to shoot yourself in the foot, and is not idiomatic F# (it was meant for C#).
 More info: https://sidburn.github.io/blog/2017/03/13/variable-arguments
+* We prefer to deconstruct tuples early instead of using the ugly `fst` and `snd` functions.
 * Do not use type extensions (similar practice as monkey-patching in Python or extension methods in C#) because:
   - It's not easy to see if the method belongs to the original type or is